 They now live in the UK where Ken uses his life’s experiences and travels through Central and Southern Africa to write books set in the country he loves so dearly.

-Ken's enjoys spending as much time as he can outdoors and lovesc game viewing in Africa, deep-sea fishing, watching live sport - mainly cricket, rugby, tennis and golf.
+Ken's spends as much time as he can outdoors and loves game viewing in Africa, deep-sea fishing, watching live sport - mainly cricket, rugby, tennis and golf.
 He also enjoys playing golf and reading.
 Ken has children and grandchildren in Zimbabwe, South Africa and Australia.
-He plans to move back to Africa sometime in the future.

 Ken supports 'UNITE AGAINST POACHING' - PLEASE HELP